SnowBroScott/possibly-a-hero-canonical/decision-log.md

 computed into specific channel reactions — the civic reward economy machine (HP-12).
 The scale EXISTS and LEANS; its internal resolution stays in the box.

+---

+DECISION LOG ENTRY

+DECISION: Name and unlock emergence is a three-branch behavioral engine — not a position on the feedback scale.

+Names and unlocks emerge from WHICH BEHAVIOR-PATTERN the hero exhibits, read directly — not from where the feedback scale sits.
+The naming engine watches what the hero keeps doing.
+The feedback scale (the presence/warmth lean) is one of the things the world reacts to, and it drives citizen warmth and the morale temperature — but it is NOT the naming engine.
+Naming reads behavior patterns directly.

+THREE BEHAVIORAL BRANCHES, each with its own register of names:

+1. SHOWED UP — engaged and completed.
+The hero who answers.
+Presence names: warm, earned, heroic-trending. ("Maple Street's Person.")

+2. DIDN'T SHOW — never engaged; absent.
+The hero who isn't there.
+Absence
+   names: the ghost register. ("The Invisible," "Nowhere to Be Seen.")

+3. ABANDONED — engaged, then walked away.
+The hero who starts and leaves — the only branch where the citizen saw the hero's face before they turned around.
+Its own register, distinct from absence: ("All Talk," "The Tease," "Almost.")
+Mechanically identical to ignoring (zero scale weight), but a different STORY — presence-then-absence, not absence — so a different name set.

+WHY THREE BRANCHES, NOT ONE SCALE: A single cold-to-warm scale position cannot encode the difference between ignoring and abandoning — both add zero weight, yet they produce completely different names because the world experienced different things.
+Reading behavior patterns directly captures this; reading a scale position cannot.
+This also removes any "bad end" of the scale: absence and abandonment names are not cold positions, they are observed patterns, the same way "always rescues cats" would be a pattern.

+CONSEQUENCE WITHOUT PUNISHMENT HOLDS: Every branch only ADDS a name.
+No branch deducts, degrades, or reverses.
+"All Talk" surfacing does not erase "Maple Street's Person" — the hero's history contains both, because the hero was both, at different times.
+All names are permanent, available, and adoptable;
+the player wears whichever reflection they choose.
+An absence- or abandonment-name is a mirror of a real pattern, not a penalty — some players will adopt "The Invisible" or "The Tease" on purpose.

+WHY: The scale model defined a presence lean but could not explain how absence and abandonment produce names, since both are mechanically zero on the scale.
+Separating the NAMING ENGINE (reads behavior patterns) from the SCALE (reads presence/warmth) resolves this: there are three nameable behaviors, each its own branch, and the engine names the patterns that are actually there.

+REPLACES: Supersedes the "names and unlocks STALL, never reverse" framing in the zero-state entry.
+Corrected model: emergence does NOT stall during absence — absence is itself a nameable pattern that feeds the DIDN'T-SHOW branch.
+Names still never reverse.
+Consistent with the scale model, the zero-state entry's reflect-never-escalate line, and the minor-objective outcome model (all 6/16).

+STATUS: NOTED

+DEFERRED (not designed here): how the three branches weight against each other, how the engine handles a hero who is all three across a career (dominant pattern vs. all patterns named), and the actual derivation of names — the civic reward economy machine (HP-12).
+The branches EXIST; their engine stays in the box.